Thermodynamic Basis of Sugar-Dependent Polymer Stabilization: Informing Biologic Formulation Design: Conclusions

 Preferential interaction coefficient analysis shows that sugars preferentially interact with both folded and unfolded polymer states, with disaccharides exhibiting stronger interactions than monosaccharides.
 Rather than an absolute threshold of $\Gamma$, it is the difference in preferential interactions between the two states ($\Delta \Gamma$) and how this evolves with concentration that determines the change in unfolding free energy.
 Free energy decomposition further reveals the distinct roles of polymer-sugar interaction energy, polymer-water interaction energy, and entropic contributions to polymer stabilization.
 Polymer-sugar interactions favor stabilization at low sugar concentrations but transition to favoring unfolding at higher concentrations.
 Polymer-water interactions, on the other hand, favor unfolding at low sugar concentrations but transition to favoring folding at higher concentrations.
 The entropic effects consistently favor unfolding across all sugar solutions.
 Since sugars considered in this study increase the surface tension of water, we expect excluded volume contribution in the entropic effects to favor folding and propose that the polymer-solvent interaction entropy is the contribution that favors unfolding.

 By comparing monosaccharides and disaccharides, we identify that sugar-specific effects arise from changes in both direct interactions and polymer-solvent entropic effects.
 Changes in polymer-solvent interactions differentiate stabilizing effects at low concentrations, while changes in polymer-solvent interaction entropy differentiate stabilizing effects at high concentrations.
-Notably, we observe that the $\alpha$-gluc+$\beta$-fruc mixture can exploit this interaction entropy such that it stabilizes the polymer better than the corresponding pure monosaccharide or disaccharide solutions.
+Notably, we observe that the $\alpha$-gluc+$\beta$-fruc mixture can exploit this interaction entropy such that it stabilizes the folded polymer better than the corresponding pure monosaccharide or disaccharide solutions.
 We further demonstrate that local solvent mixing entropy serves as a proxy for polymer-solvent interaction entropy and could differentiate between stabilizing and destabilizing conditions, especially when interaction energies are comparable.

 Overall, our results underscore the complexity of protein stabilization mechanisms in sugar solutions and emphasize the importance of considering concentration-dependent effects, the nature of sugar-protein interactions, and the protein-solvent entropy when designing formulations.
 These findings contribute to a more nuanced understanding of excipient-protein interactions, which can inform more effective formulation strategies in biopharmaceutical design.
-Future work will aim to extend these findings to protein systems with diverse surface chemistries and folding behaviors to develop a more generalized understanding of sugar-mediated stabilization mechanisms.
+Additionally, the framework presented here is also relevant to understanding crowding effects on protein folding equilibria in cellular environments.
+While the present work focused on the (++––) charge sequence, exploring alternative arrangements could further elucidate the influence of charge distribution on polymer folding and excipient-mediated stabilization.
+Future work will also aim to extend these findings to protein systems with diverse surface chemistries and folding behaviors to develop a more generalized understanding of sugar-mediated stabilization mechanisms.